KSAMissionCtrl/FlightTracker/README.md

 * [FT] Terminators for dynamic maps
 * [FT] New sat/terrain/biome maps for OPM?
 * [FT] Additional stations stat that shows open/used docking ports
-* [FT/CR] More AJAX integration.
-Possibly a nearly-complete rewrite to use more Javascript on live page w/ASP removed & replaced with AJAX requests.
-Would make page as a whole updateable without needing to do a full refresh (except for changes in what needs to be rendered - like a pre-launch state to a launch state to an orbital state would require a page refresh for a layout change)
 * [FT/CR] cookie users can see when a craft/kerbal has updated information to be viewed

 ### Change Log